 Lesions that look the same and are in the same anatomical area can respond differently to the same treatment!
 It is therefore essential to get the correct advice on treatment as soon as you notice a lesion consistent with sarcoid.

-Using the wrong treatment often results in the sracoid becoming more aggressive tumour, and will often lead to more sarcoids developing over the horse.
-Repeated treatment failures will amke it harder to treat the horse so it is essential to select the best possible treatment as the first option.
+Using the wrong treatment often results in the sarcoid becoming a more aggressive tumour, and will often lead to more sarcoids developing over the horse.
+Repeated treatment failures will make it harder to treat the horse so it is essential to select the best possible treatment as the first option.

 Sarcoids should be treated at an early stage when the lesions are small.
 This makes effective treatment more certain particularly if the horse is under 6 years of age.